Brian Duffy (chef)

-Brian Duffy is a chef known for numerous television appearances on the TV series Bar Rescue.
+Brian Duffy is an American chef known for numerous television appearances on the TV series Bar Rescue.

 Biography

-As a chef, Duffy tours the United States, occasionally riding his Harley Davidson, helping and revamping struggling bars and restaurants along the way.
-Kicking off his television career on the Food Network series "Date Plate", Duffy has also been featured on the DIY Network, HGTV, NBC, and Fine Living Network.
-He has served as a judge on the Food Network series "Beat Bobby Flay" and has appeared on The Today Show since 2006 for the St. Patrick's Day Irish cook-off.
+As a chef, Duffy tours the United States, occasionally riding his Harley-Davidson, helping and revamping struggling bars and restaurants along the way.
+Kicking off his television career on the Food Network series Date Plate, Duffy has also been featured on the DIY Network, HGTV, NBC, and Fine Living Network.
+He has served as a judge on the Food Network series Beat Bobby Flay and has appeared on The Today Show since 2006 for the Saint Patrick's Day Irish cook-off.

 Duffy developed his signature spice line along with T-shirts, kitchen aprons, hats, and hand soaps specifically fitting the needs of chefs.
 In 2017, he was initiated into the Tau Kappa Epsilon fraternity.

 In 2016, he opened a restaurant in partnership with a local brewing company in the Brewerytown neighborhood in Philadelphia.